VillagerUnknown/ImmortalVillagers/README.md

 # VillagerUnknown's Immortal Villagers

-Prevents villagers from taking damage, dying, and turning into zombies.
+Prevents villagers from taking damage, dying, and turning into zombies and witches.

 **Options:**

 * Allow Damage to Villagers but Respawn Villagers at the Nearest Bed
 * Report Damage to Villagers to Logs
 * Report Respawns of Villagers to Logs
+* Chance for Zombie Conversion
+* Chance for Witch Conversion

 ## Support